RebeccaKessler/Machine_Learning/README.md

 In the provided git, the following folders and datasets can be found:
 - Codes: python files containing the code for the basic models and the various Bert models.
-- Streamlit: all necessary files to build the user interface on streamlit
+- Streamlit: all the files required to build our user interface on streamlit
-- Sample texts: example book exerpts to try out our application
+- Book examples: example book excerpts to try out our application
 - Training dataset, unlabelled test data, ChatGPT generated training dataset (called "combined_random_french_sentences.csv), and the final submission